tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 # Privilege Escalation

 This write-up is already getting very long.
 So I come right to the meat of the "PrivEsc".
-When doing proper post-exploitation-recon one command should not be missed: `sudo -l`.
+When doing proper post-exploitation-recon, one command should not be missed: `sudo -l`.

 Also this time it reveals what our target is.